MarcellaJP/theoretical-astro-school/README.md

 I am using a Docker container to include the full environment (from OS to Python dependencies to code) used for this school.
 My host computer OS is Windows 10 and in the container I am running Debian Linux.
 I chose to use a Docker setup because I am experimenting with using and publishing Docker containers for completely reproducible science environments.

+This repository includes the tutorials used in the Advancing Theoretical Astrophysics summer school and the simulation output data necessary to run the tutorial notebooks.
+You can also rerun simulations in the Docker container to create new data to use in the tutorials (or make movies!).
+You can run Harmpi and ISIS in the container (see install notes).

 ## Install & use instructions

-To run this environment (and all the code in it), you only need to install the latest versions of `Docker` and `docker-compose`.
+To run this Docker environment (and all the code in it), you only need to install the latest versions of `Docker` and `docker-compose`.

-To start the Docker container (incl. serving Jupyter notebook at  `localhost:1337`), run the following command in the top level of this repository:
+To start the Docker container (incl. serving Jupyter notebook at  `localhost:8885`), run the following command in the top level of this repository:

 `docker-compose -f docker-compose.yml up --build`